 The mentor has the potential to draw the best from the student by acting as an adviser, teacher, role model, motivational friend and supportive advocate.
 This booklet is a guide and overview of that process.

 Guides IRB community members through the human subjects research process and helps them transition into a valuable members of the IRB committee.
-It can also serve as a great introduction for anybody new to human subjects research and the IRB.
+It can also serve as a great introduction for anybody new to human subjects research.

 Aimed at assisting potential research participants in their decision to participate in research.

 Also available en Español: ¿Debería participar en una investigación?